JLee3883/Jenn-s-Portfolio/README.md

 # Code Table of Contents

 * Header
-* Body
+* Navigation Panel
-* Hero Secion
+* "About Me" Secion
-* Content Figures Section
+* "Work" Section
-* Aside Contents
+* "Contact Me" Sectoion
 * Footer

 # Mission

-My mission on this assignment was to refactor existing code to meet the standards assigned to me.
-The aim of this homework was for me to not only recognize the terminology further, but also to utlize it efficiently.
-It was difficult, but a very good learning experience in the world of coders.
-"Fix one, interrupt the rest".
-With my recently learned knowledge, I created and executed a working page with all that was necessary to complete my task.
+My mission on this assignment was to create my portfolio from scratch with methods I learned from class.
+I will continue to work on my portfolio and update it with newer skills and knowledge that I continue to learn.
+Ultimately, it will be the portfolio to which I present to future employers.

 # Process

+After my initial panic of having to start an html completely from scratch, I started with inputting the beginning skeleton with all the meta data and links to start styling my portfolio.

+I then drew a quick draft on good-ole' pen and paper of what it would look like.
+I started with making my

 I started by changing the semantics and spacing so that it was easier for me to read my code before I worked on it.
 This helped me stay organized a lot better and helped me pick up right after I left off whenever I needed to.